knz/programming-in-c/assignments/6_bloom/README.rst

    `bitvec.h`.
 Your first version can be very simple, and use standard C arrays.
 This would be a correct implementation.

-2. Implement the hash function API defined in `hash.h`.
-Note that this suggests you to define a *family* of k hash functions (from 0 to k-1).
+2. Implement the hash function API defined in `hash.h`, which requires you to define a *family* of k hash functions (from 0 to k-1).
    The quality of the Bloom filter you will use in step 3 is dependent on how different the k functions are from each other.
+   *Note: Hash functions will be covered in lecture on Thursday.*

 ..
 Do we need hash_init() (referred to in hash()) or will hash_alloc initialise the hash functions?

-3. Implement the `dedup` program using a Bloom filter based on your array and hash function API from the previous two steps.
+3. Implement the `dups` program using a Bloom filter based on your array and hash function API from the previous two steps.

-4. Find good values for the `ks` parameter of your `dedup` program and store these, separated by spaces, in a file called `PARAMS`.
+4. Find good values for the `ks` parameter of your `dups` program and store these, separated by spaces, in a file called `PARAMS`.
 Please note that you are free to determine the format of these (and even type) parameters.
 You should however document this if you do so.